nayana487/intro-html-css/README.md

 		}
 	}
 ```
-Here, we're able to see our keyframe sturcture even more clearly - they're broken up by percentages, 100% being the complete duration of the animation (we'll set the specific timing in our animation call).
+Here, we're able to see our keyframe structure even more clearly - they're broken up by percentages, 100% being the complete duration of the animation (we'll set the specific timing in our animation call).
 We can add as many keyframes as we want, and as few as two (0 and 100%).
 At each point, we can specify a new set of css properties.

 While we could go nuts and add all sorts of property changes in here, I would encourage you to think of Keyframe Animations the same way you would JS prototypal functions - they work best when they are clear, simple, and extensible.
 Our 'bounce' animation serves a single function - to bounce an element.
 By keeping it style-neutral, we allow ourselves to use the animation on lots of different elements.